-They can range from as little as $4,000 to $10,000.
-(In cases where people choose to adopt without the assistance of an agency, the wait and cost are less predictable.
-Perhaps the exceptional, high-cost cases in this category are the ones people hear about.)
-Most domestic adoption agencies are nonprofits, with sliding scales based on income.
+They can range from as little as $10,000 to more than $40,000.
+(In cases where people choose to adopt without the assistance of an agency, the wait and cost are less predictable and cover a wider range.
+Independent adoption can be very inexpensive if the expectant mother is found through networking, there are no birth mother expenses, and the legal procedure is straightforward.
+(There are exceptional, high-cost cases in this category, and perhaps those are the ones people hear about.)
+Many domestic adoption agencies are nonprofits, with sliding scales based on income.

 It should go without saying (but doesn’t) that the fees involved in adoption pay for such services as social work counseling and legal consultation — not for “buying” a baby, which is illegal around the world and in every state in the U.S.

 All aspects of adoption are regulated by state laws and reviewed by judges who preside over finalizations to assure that “baby buying” does not occur.
 I’m often struck that the same folks who inquire how much our adoption cost would never dream of asking proud parents who’ve just given birth in a hospital how much they (or their insurance) paid in medical bills.

 Myth #3: The big bad birth parents